 The only formal action related to the filing of the proposed budget to be taken by the Council will be establishing the date, time, and place of the one required public hearing.
-This public hearing must be held before the budget is adopted to provide the public with the opportunity to comment on the proposed budget.
-The published notice must be published in the paper between 10 to 30 days before the hearing and include a specific statement if the proposed budget will generate more income from ad valorem taxes than the previous year.
+This public hearing must be held before the budget is adopted to allow the public to comment on the proposed budget.
+The notice must be published in the paper between 10 to 30 days before the hearing and include a specific statement if the proposed budget will generate more income from ad valorem taxes than the previous year.
 A quorum of the Council must be present at the public hearing.
-Later in this review, we will discuss the possibility of one additional public hearing that may be required before setting the tax rate for 2021.
-Combining the public hearing on the budget with the one required before setting the ad valorem tax rate is possible.
+Later in this review, we will discuss the possibility of one additional public hearing that may be required before setting the tax rate for 2022.

 There is some confusion regarding the wording in the LGC, which states, "At the conclusion of the public hearing, the governing body of the municipality shall take action on the proposed budget."
 It has been determined that this does not mean that the budget must be adopted at the end of the public hearing.
 If you desire to make minor changes to the budget at the end of the hearing, you may amend the proposed budget, and it can be amended before formal adoption.
-If you have substantial changes to the proposed budget, you could elect to either postpone the meeting for up to 24 hours (the City may "recess" a meeting for no more than one day without posting a new notice).
+If you have substantial changes to the proposed budget, you could elect to postpone the meeting for up to 24 hours (the City may "recess" a meeting for no more than one day without posting a new notice).
 You could call a special meeting or postpone the adoption of the budget until your next regularly scheduled meeting.

-The budget must be adopted prior to the adoption of the property tax rate.
+The budget must be adopted prior to adopting the property tax rate.